mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.4.0/tutorials/katib/index.md

 from IPython.utils.capture import CapturedIO

-def get_experiment(captured_io: CapturedIO) -> str:
+def get_resource(captured_io: CapturedIO) -> str:
     """
-    Gets a Katib experiment's resource name from `kubectl apply -f <configuration.yaml>`.
+    Gets a resource name from `kubectl apply -f <configuration.yaml>`.

     :param str captured_io: Output captured by using `%%capture` cell magic
-    :return: Name of the hyperparameter tuning experiment
+    :return: Name of the Kubernetes resource
     :rtype: str
-    :raises Exception: if the experiment could not be created
+    :raises Exception: if the resource could not be created
     """
     out = captured_io.stdout
     matches = re.search(r"^(.+)\s+created", out)
     if matches is not None:
         return matches.group(1)
     else:
-        raise Exception(f"Cannot get experiment as its creation failed: {out}")
+        raise Exception(f"Cannot get resource as its creation failed: {out}.
+It may already exist.")
 ```

 ### TensorFlow: a TFJob Experiment